modevx/idea-lifecycle/README.md

 <div align='center'>

 _Build the network.
-Succeed together._
+Share your tools and resources.
+Win together._

 </div>